 To Request an Original Bill

-If you provided additional insurance information, the Hospital will bill your secondary insurance for any unpaid balance.
+If you provided additional insurance information, the hospital will bill your secondary insurance for any unpaid balance.
 Your insurance should process and pay secondary claims within thirty days from the date of the original insurance payment.
-Please be aware that some secondary insurance companies pay only to you, the patient.
-If you receive a check from your insurance carrier, please endorse the back of check by adding PAY TO HOLLAND HOSPITAL ONLY and send it, along with a copy of your Explanation of Benefits to:
+Please be aware that some secondary insurance companies send payments directly to you, the patient.
+If you receive a check from your insurance carrier, please endorse the back of check by adding PAY TO HOLLAND HOSPITAL ONLY and send it, along with a copy of your Explanation of Benefits, to:

 Detroit, MI 48277-0538

-If you have questions or concerns about your bill, our Patient Financial Services staff is always ready to assist you with making payment arrangements for the portion of your claim that is your responsibility, such as non-covered services, deductibles, coinsurance, and copays assigned by your insurance company.
-Please call us at (616) 394-3122.
-Our office hours are 8:00 a.m. to 5 p.m., daily.
+If you have questions or concerns about your bill, call Patient Financial Services.
+Our staff is available to assist you with making payment arrangements for the portion of your claim that is your responsibility.

-If you have questions about your eligibility, coverage limits, or how much your insurance company paid on your claim, we suggest contacting your insurance company directly by calling their Customer Service Department.
-Their telephone number can usually be found on your Insurance Identification Card.
+If you have questions about your eligibility, coverage limits, or how much your insurance company paid on your claim, please contact your insurance company.
+Contact information can usually be found on your insurance card.